A16S10/mlops-zoomcamp-project-cohort-2024/README.md

 ## 1. Basic jupyter notebook
 [salary-prediction.ipynb](./salary-prediction.ipynb) is simple salary prediction jupyter notebook.
-It will parse [employee_data.csv](./employee_data.csv) via 'pandas' and use Linear Regression model from 'scikit-learn'.
+It will parse [employee_data.csv](./employee_data.csv) via `pandas` and use Linear Regression model from `scikit-learn`.
-It will also plot simple histogram of salary distribution using 'matplotlib'.
+It will also plot simple histogram of salary distribution using `matplotlib`.

 ## 2. Experiment Tracking via mlflow
-Switch to folder [experiment_tracking](./experiment_tracking) It has some prerun experiments
+Switch to folder [experiment_tracking](./experiment_tracking) It has some pre-run experiments. you can simply observe them.

-You can simply start
-Now you can run and/or observe:
+Or You can run these experiments via foll. python scripts.
 ### 1. Simple single 'RandomForestRegressor' experiment
 Run train.py
 ![single-expt.png](./pictures/single-expt.png)